jinbora0720/starter-academic2/content/home/research.md

 description = """

-* Motivated by groundwater contamination in which pollutant measurements are collected and meaningful only in a constrained domain, i.e., groundwater bodies with intrinsic geometry.
+* Motivated by applications in point-referenced geostatistics that have measurements collected and meaningful only within a constrained domain.

-* Develop the Barrier Overlap-Removal Acyclic Directed Graph GP (BORA-GP), a scalable GP method that incorporates the constrained domain via sparsity-inducing DAGs.
+* Develop the Barrier Overlap-Removal Acyclic directed graph GP (BORA-GP), a scalable GP method that incorporates the constrained domain via sparsity-inducing DAGs.

 * Enable characterization of dependence in constrained domains by removing an edge in a DAG if a linear path between two points overlaps physical barriers.

-* Analyze water pollutant measurements in California collected through the Groundwater Ambient Monitoring and Assessment Program (GAMA).
+* Analyze levels of chlorophyll a along the east coast of the United States.

 """